BinWang28/RSE/README.md

 TODO: xx

 ## Training, Inference and Evaluation

+### Data Preparation

+Please download all seven [relational data](https://huggingface.co/datasets/binwang/RSE-sentence-relational-data) or necessary ones and place them in the './data' folder.

+### Training

 TODO: Provide the whole training files (1) continue training (2) for STS Tasks (3) for Transfer Tasks (4) for USEB Tasks.